shreytalreja25/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Engineer.
 Innovator.
 Crafting web and AI solutions.
     subtitle: >-
-      "Designing and delivering impactful digital experiences with innovation, precision, and creativity."
+      Designing and delivering impactful digital experiences with innovation, precision, and creativity.
+As a tech consultant and freelance professional, I’ve helped numerous clients achieve their goals through tailored web and AI solutions.
+Let's turn your ideas into reality.
     styles:
       self:
         height: auto